 - Bachelor of Business with TAFE NSW Degrees

-This is a full time, blended delivery course.
-You will need to attend approximately 11.3 hours of class, over 4 days a week, for 36 weeks.
-As well as the in-class component, you will need to complete approximately 7.2 hours of other study per week.
+This is a full time, blended course.
+You will need to attend approximately 28.5 hours of class, over 4-5 days a week, for 18 weeks.
+As well as the in-class component, you will need to complete approximately 13.8 hours of other study per week.

-You may also be required to complete approximately 3.7 hours of additional study each week outside of class hours, including assessment/assignment preparation and private study.
+You may also be required to complete approximately 3.6 hours of additional study each week outside of class hours, including private study, assignment preparation, work experience and research.